 Carolinas winter weather

 Some parts of our Carolinas service territory experience wintry weather, in the form of freezing rain, ice, and snow.
 Significant accumulations of snow and ice can cause power outages.
-Progress Energy constantly monitors the weather, using specialized forecasts developed for its service area by the meteorologists under contract with the company.
+Duke Energy constantly monitors the weather, using specialized forecasts developed for its service area by the meteorologists under contract with the company.
 But snow and ice storms can strike with only hours of warning and are difficult to predict.

 Both snow and ice cause power outages primarily by weighing down tree limbs and power lines, causing them to break.
 Ice creates particular challenges because it is heavier and more prone to accumulate on limbs and lines.
 Accumulations of one-quarter inch or more can cause limbs to lean or break and fall into power lines.
 Accumulations of one-half inch or more can cause lines themselves to fall.
-Progress Energy actively trims tree limbs in rights-of-way along its power lines in an effort to minimize storm-related outages.
+Duke Energy actively trims tree limbs in rights-of-way along its power lines in an effort to minimize storm-related outages.
 But it cannot remove all limbs that could strike lines in a storm.
 Trees well outside of the right-of-way can cause outages.

-Progress Energy's Carolinas service territory is particularly prone to freezing rain, the primary cause of winter weather-related outages in the region.
+Duke Energy's Carolinas service territory is particularly prone to freezing rain, the primary cause of winter weather-related outages in the region.
 Freezing rain is rain that becomes supercooled and freezes on impact with surfaces.
 It typically occurs on the cold side of a warm front, when ground temperatures are right at or just below 32 degrees.